-Richards Tramline is a solid run of around 11km that passes through some pretty forest that – similar to the Walk Into History that starts/finishes nearby – is anchored in the area’s logging history.
+Richards Tramline is around 11km that passes through some pretty forest that – similar to the Walk Into History that starts/finishes nearby – is anchored in the area’s logging history.

 You can tackle it either as an out-and-back in one big 22km day, take on a slightly shortened length and then return via a dirt road (15km all up) or organise a car shuffle and run one-way only.
 For this you drive to the junction of Road Seven and Brahams Rd and leave one car here before returning to the car park at Big Pats Creek.